wix-incubator/rtlcss-webpack-plugin/README.md

 };
 ```

-This will create the normal `style.css` and an additionnal `style.rtl.css`.
+This will create the normal `style.css` and an additional `style.rtl.css`.

 ## Options